 Big data advancements took over the healthcare industry in 2017.
 We saw and will continue to see big data being used to make near accurate health predictions when it comes to patient health and the creation of definitive care plans.
-With analytics provided by big data the industry is able to translate large amounts of information about a patient into tangible items that a physician/care team can act on to provide positive results.
+With analytics and reporting provided by big data, the industry is able to translate large amounts of information about a patient into tangible items that a physician/care team can act on to provide positive results.

-We all know healthcare is an ever-changing target, but the patient is always at the center, and the bullseye is improving care and quality.
-This is especially true in 2018 as we continue to move away from fee-for service as the trends we are seeing really speak to that.
+We all know healthcare is an ever-changing target, but the patient is always at the center and the bullseye is improving care and quality.
+This is especially true in 2018 as we continue to move away from fee-for-service, as the trends we are seeing really speak to that.
 It will be an exciting year with current technologies really taking shape and new emerging technologies coming into light.
 At the end of the day, we really have only one chance to get it right for the patient, so that needs to remain our focus.

 Read more from Alex Gorman,